2010 United States Senate special election in Delaware: Campaign

-In April 2009, U.S. Rep. Mike Castle stated "there's probably a better chance I'll run for the Senate than the House.
+In April 2009, Representative Mike Castle stated, "there's probably a better chance I'll run for the Senate than the House.
 [But] I said there's a chance I won't run at all."
 On October 6, 2009, Castle announced that he would in fact run for the Senate seat.
-After the 2008 election loss to incumbent Democrat Joe Biden, Christine O'Donnell had indicated she would strongly consider running for the seat again in 2010, asking supporters on her web site to "save your yard sign!!"
+After her 2008 loss to Biden, Christine O'Donnell had indicated she would strongly consider running for the seat again in 2010, asking supporters on her website to "save your yard sign!!"
 On February 12, 2009, O'Donnell had announced her candidacy.
-She reiterated that she was in the race even after Michael Castle announced his candidacy in October 2009, and formally launched her campaign on March 10, 2010.
+She reiterated that she was in the race even after Castle announced his candidacy in October 2009, and formally launched her campaign on March 10, 2010.
 In her remarks, O'Donnell criticized excessive government spending, said that Castle was the most liberal Republican in the House, and said that the Tea Party movement and grassroots anti-incumbent trends would be in her favor.

 When a report from The News Journal in March 2010 detailed O'Donnell's fiscal difficulties, she attributed the problems to misunderstandings and errors, and said, "I think the fact that I have struggled financially is what makes me so sympathetic."
 Nevertheless, her financial problems became a focal point of establishment Republican attacks against her.

 A July 2010 Rasmussen Reports poll showed O'Donnell running ahead of Democratic Senate candidate Chris Coons by a margin of 41 to 39 percent in a hypothetical matchup.
 During this time she picked up the endorsements of the Susan B. Anthony List, the Tea Party Express, which called her a "strong voice for conservative constitutionalist principles", and the Family Research Council.

 O'Donnell supporters were heartened by the late August primary victory in Alaska of little-known, Tea Party-backed insurgent Joe Miller over incumbent Republican Senator Lisa Murkowski.
 The Tea Party Express said it might spend as much as $600,000 backing O'Donnell.
-The added 'buzz' about her campaign and the possibility that another establishment Republican figure might be defeated by an insurgent brought national attention to the race.
+The added buzz about her campaign and the possibility that another establishment Republican figure might be defeated by an insurgent brought national attention to the race.
 The same attention also brought additional scrutiny on her record and financial history, including a contentious interview on WGMD radio.
 She had claimed that she beat or tied Joe Biden in two of the state's three counties in their 2008 campaign.
 Later, she admitted this was inaccurate, and that she had lost all three counties.